joaopedrost/VIED/README.md

 If you want to contribute to the improvement and development of the library please send me comments, feature requests, bug reports, or patches.
 For more than trivial contributions I require you to sign a Contributor License Agreement.
 Please contact info@libiec61850.com.

 Please don't send pull requests before signing the Contributor License Agreement!
 Such pull requests may be silently ignored.

-## Third-party contributions

-- The Mac OS X socket and ethernet layer has been kindly contributed by Michael Clausen, HES-SO Valais-Wallis, http://www.hevs.ch